cjpais/writing/serve/projects/index.md

     * Mandatory
     * Advanced Learning
   * Unavailable
-  * Extra-Ciricular Programs
+  * Extra-Curricular Programs
     * FIRST
 * How do we keep kids engaged in computer science learning?
 * What are next generation teaching techniques, that blend the physical and digital
   * Really the more important question.
-What are the needs of students which are not being met as part of current education ciriculum?
+What are the needs of students which are not being met as part of current education curriculum?
-  * What parts of ciriculum don't allow them to explore?
+  * What parts of curriculum don't allow them to explore?
   * What is the base knowledge needed for success in the next century?
 * Will there be more school from home?
 Similar to remote work?
 Remote schooling?